Rosa-Luxemburgstiftung-Berlin/ansible-role-unbound/README.md

 and extend it optionally by using one or more __dnsbl__ lists.

 ## dnsbl lists
-The script can handle ists in plain domain and hosts/bind syntax.
+The script can handle lists in plain domain and hosts/bind syntax.

 ## Role Variables